neleB18/psychosis-qol-thesis/README.md

 # psychosis-qol-thesis
-This repository contains all code used for the thesis:
+This repository contains all code developed and used for the Master’s thesis:

 “Predicting One-Year Follow-Up Outcomes in Patients with Psychotic Disorders.”

+The project investigates the prediction of one-year follow-up quality-of-life outcomes in patients with psychotic disorders using supervised machine-learning methods.
+All analyses are conducted on the Altrecht Psychosis Prognosis Prediction (PPP) dataset.

-The code implements a fully leak-free, grouped, 10×10 repeated nested cross-validation pipeline to evaluate six machine-learning models on the Altrecht PPP dataset.
+The code implements a fully group-aware 10×10 repeated nested GroupKFold cross-validation framework, ensuring strict separation between training, validation, and test data at the patient level.
+The modelling pipeline includes data preprocessing, imputation, feature selection, and hyperparameter optimisation within the inner cross-validation loops.
+Multiple machine-learning models are evaluated and compared using out-of-sample performance metrics.

-The primary target outcome is MANSA (Manchester Short Assessment of Quality of Life).
+The primary outcome of interest is quality of life at follow-up, measured using the Manchester Short Assessment of Quality of Life (MANSA).

-Running the code:
-The scripts require access to the encrypted Altrecht PPP dataset.
-Because the data are confidential, they are not included in this repository.
+Running the code requires access to the encrypted Altrecht PPP dataset.
+Due to data confidentiality, ethical approval constraints, and privacy regulations, the dataset is not included in this repository.